 Healthcare professionals of many specialties are involved in providing care for patients with mechanical back strains.
 Physicians and nurses, especially in the acute setting, must be familiar with red flag symptoms of back pain that may require more urgent interventions and possible surgical consultation.
 Conservative management of acute mechanical back strains after a complete assessment is reasonable as the course is usually self-limited; this includes superficial heat, nonsteroidal anti-inflammatory drugs, and muscle relaxants.
 [Level II]

 Chronic mechanical back strains require an interprofessional approach due to the psychosocial factors involved.
-Initial non-pharmacologic therapy includes exercise, multidisciplinary rehabilitation, manipulation, and acupuncture.
+Initial non-pharmacologic therapy includes exercise, an interprofessional rehabilitation, manipulation, and acupuncture.
 First-line pharmacologic therapy is nonsteroidal anti-inflammatory drugs followed by duloxetine or tramadol as second-line therapy.
-[Level II] Patients with persistent disabling chronic non-radicular low back pain may benefit from interdisciplinary rehabilitation, described as rehabilitation along with a psychological, social, or occupational component.
+[Level II] Patients with persistent disabling chronic non-radicular low back pain may benefit from interprofessional rehabilitation, described as rehabilitation along with a psychological, social, or occupational component.
 Patients with persistent chronic radicular pain due to herniated discs or spinal stenosis may benefit from surgical interventions.
 [Level I]

 Mechanical back pain requires an interprofessional team approach, including physicians, specialists, specialty-trained nurses, physical therapists, chiropractors, and pharmacists, all collaborating across disciplines to achieve optimal patient results.
 [Level V]